At‑a‑Glance

 7) First Power-Up & Air Purge

-- Verify the outlet with a tester or known-good device.
+- Confirm the outlet works (tester or a known-good device).

-- Plug in the deicer (it won’t heat until near freezing—this is normal).
+- Plug in the deicer (it won’t heat until near freezing—totally normal).

-- If the pump hums but no circulation, lift the far end of the waterbar slightly to vent air; once primed, flow will smooth out.
+- If the pump hums but flow isn’t moving: lift the far end of the water bar slightly to vent air.
+Once primed, it’ll smooth out.

 8) Set Your Target Flow (Freeze Protection)

-- Unscrew the return/discharge hose into a 1-gallon jug.
+- Remove the return/discharge hose and run it into a 1-gallon jug.

-- Slower than that?
-Recheck for kinks, partial closures, or debris, then retest.
+- Slower?
+Recheck for kinks, partial shutoffs, tight bends, or debris, then retest.

 9) Cable & Cord Management

-- Keep connections off the ground and out of splash zones.
+- Keep connections off the ground and away from splash zones.

 10) Thermostat Placement (Prevents “No-Start” in Cold)